Students and faculty high diving and stretching with a group of elderly patients

 What You'll Learn

 Students take courses from faculty members who are experienced, certified and licensed recreational therapists.
 Basic coursework includes courses on assessing clients, writing treatment plans and learning documentation, and understanding treatment modalities.
-In addition, several upper-division courses include service-learning practice in areas such as older adults, adventure-based therapy, and behavioral health.
+In addition, several upper-division courses include service-learning practice in areas such as older adults, intellectual & disabilities, and behavioral health.
 To fulfill their degree programs, students complete full-time internships under the supervision of licensed recreational therapists at a wide variety of hospitals, rehabilitation centers, and long-term care facilities.
 In addition, WCU's Recreational Therapy Association hosts special events, service learning projects, guest speakers and field trips to exemplary recreational therapy programs in the region.
 Students also attend professional conferences hosted by organizations such as the North Carolina Recreational Therapy Association.

 Where You'll Go

 Graduates of WCU's program exceed all necessary requirements to sit for the exam leading to national certification and North Carolina licensure in recreational therapy.
 Employing recreational therapists are psychiatric hospitals, skilled nursing facilities, wilderness therapy programs, physical rehabilitation hospitals, adult day care center, prisons and juvenile care facilities and schools.
-Undergraduates in WCU's program are sought after by clinical agencies interested in hiring them to be work as 1:1 supports and in direct care positions; graduates are employed by hospitals and treatment centers throughout the region and across the nation.
+Undergraduates in WCU's program are sought after by clinical agencies interested in hiring them to work as 1:1 supports and in direct care positions; graduates are employed by hospitals and treatment centers throughout the region and across the nation.

 Next Steps